CWE-CAPEC/REST-API-wg/Quick Start.md

 ![endpoints](endpoints.png)

-To view detailed documentation of the endpoints, use the [Swagger editor](https://editor.swagger.io) and import the file [openapi.json](openapi.json)
+To view detailed documentation of the endpoints, use the [Swagger editor](https://editor.swagger.io).
+Download the file [openapi.json](openapi.json) and then import it into the Swagger editor using **File>Import file**

 Note that a request for the children, parents, descendants or ancestors of an existing CWE will return an empty list, [], and a status of 200 if none exist.
 However, requesting a CWE id that does not exist from one of those endpoints will return a status of 404.